daggre/da_xanims/README.md

 ## Description
-This script provides a framework for using/building custom raw animation scenarios, it provides a tree-based hotkey ui for rapid usage, and is built on a queue system which allows users to chain animations together.
+This script provides a framework for using/building custom raw animation scenarios, it provides a tree-based hotkey UI for rapid usage, and is built on a queue system which allows users to chain animations together.
 Animations use environment based conditions and script hooks to create an immersive way to interact with your game world.